wenchitseng/Alteryx_Demand_Elasticity/README.md

 # Introduction
 #### Dataset:
-- **Historical Sales Report:** This dataset includes price and monthly sales performance from 2006 to 2023, which, along with personal income data, will be used to explore price elasticity of demand, income elasticity of demand, and to identify any seasonality in historical sales performance.
+- **Historical Sales Report:** This dataset includes price and monthly sales performance from 2006 to 2023, which, along with personal income data, will be used to explore the price elasticity of demand, and income elasticity of demand, and to identify any seasonality in historical sales performance.
 <div align=center>
 <img width="546" alt="image" src="https://github.com/user-attachments/assets/8c428a11-6b01-458b-8411-9af542301e59">
 </div>